-Environmental Management System (4.4) Climate Change Considerations/Opportunities Establish, implement, maintain and continually improve an EMS, including the processes needed and their interactions.
-Consider how you might be able to integrate the EMS and climate related considerations into various business processes such as design, development, procurement, human resources, finance, sales and marketing etc. Internal stakeholder mapping can be undertaken to understand the scope for improvement, prioritising the focus for internal liaison and subsequent business case development.
-Seek improvements to internal processes that inform decision making and improvement opportunities in the medium and longer term (e.g. revised financial evaluations and processes for Returns On Investment - ROI).
+Environmental Climate Change Considerations / Opportunities Management System (4.4) Consider how you might be able to integrate the EMS and climate Establish, implement, related considerations into various business processes such as maintain and continually design, development, procurement, human resources, finance, improve an EMS, including sales and marketing etc. the processes needed and Internal stakeholder mapping can be undertaken to understand the their interactions. scope for improvement, prioritising the focus for internal liaison and subsequent business case development.
+Seek improvements to internal processes that inform decision making and improvement opportunities in the medium and longer term (e.g. revised financial evaluations and processes for Returns On Investment - ROI) .